phwd/wolfrevokcats/_posts/2012-02-21-what-is-the-single-most-influential-book-every-programmer-should-read.markdown

 <a href="http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read" rel="nofollow">What is the single most influential book every programmer should read?</a>
 </h1>
 <br>
 This content was sourced from [Stack Overflow](http://stackoverflow.com).
-See Copright notice at the end of this post.
+See Copyright notice at the end of this post.
 <br
 List of books with more than 10 upvotes.
 <br>